Editor's note: This post was updated in June 2020 with fresh content and insights.

 But don’t despair just yet!
 The following guide will help you diagnose common product tour issues and give you actionable next steps for fixing each problem and turning your product tour into the effective user onboarding experience it should be.

-Users dismissed your product tours immediately
+Dismiss your product tour immediately

 If your users saw your product tour but didn’t opt in, there could be problems with the targeting or design.

 Note that opting in can mean slightly different things for different UI patterns.
-For tooltips, modals, and slideouts that can be triggered by landing on the page, this means that the user clicked out of the first element immediately.
+For tooltips, modals, and slideouts that are triggered by landing on the page, this means that the user clicked out of the first element immediately.
 For hotspots, which are opt-in by nature, it means that the user never clicked the hotspot.

 If you’ve set up analytics to track your product tour, you’ll see a drop-off after the initial product tour prompt.